HoroTW/GPU-Screen-Recorder/README.md

 libraries at compile-time.
 * Clean up the code!
 * Fix segfault in debug mode (happens because audio codec becomes NULL?)
-* Dynamically change bitrate to match desired fps.
-This would be helpful when streaming for example, where the encode output speed also depends on upload speed to the stream service.
+* Dynamically change bitrate/resolution to match desired fps.
+This would be helpful when streaming for example, where the encode output speed also depends on upload speed to the streaming service.